railsware/mailtrap-mcp/README.md

 - `text` (optional): New plain text version of the template
 - `category` (optional): New category for the template

+> [!NOTE]
+> At least one updatable field (name, subject, html, text, or category) must be provided when calling update-template to perform an update.

 ### delete-template

 Deletes an existing email template.